marinarasauced/gazebo_bluerov2/README.md

-# BlueROV2 in Gazebo Garden
+# BlueROV2 in Gazebo Harmonic

-This is a model of the BlueROV2, including support for both the base and heavy configurations, that runs in Gazebo Garden.
+This is a model of the BlueROV2, including support for both the base and heavy configurations, that runs in Gazebo Harmonic.
 It uses the BuoyancyPlugin, HydrodynamicsPlugin and ThrusterPlugin.

 ![BlueROV2 Gazebo](images/bluerov2.png)